MicrosoftDocs/entra-docs/docs/external-id/customers/concept-user-attributes.md

 - *Label in Microsoft Entra admin center* is the name of the user attribute as it appears in the Microsoft Entra admin center.
 - *Programmable name* is the name of the user attribute as used in the [user resource](/graph/api/resources/user/#properties) of then Microsoft Graph API.
 You use this name when you want to use this user attribute programmatically, such as in [native authentication](../../identity-platform/reference-native-authentication-overview.md?bc=/entra/external-id/customers/breadcrumb/toc.json&toc=/entra/external-id/customers/toc.json).
-- *Data type* is the attributer data type.
+- *Data type* is the user attribute's data type.

 |  Label in Microsoft Entra admin center| Programmable name |     Data type   |  Remarks    |
 |-----------------------|-------------------------|------------------------|------------------------|